hyder8891/meditriage-ai/ACCURACY_FRAMEWORK.md

-# MediTriage AI Pro - Accuracy Improvement Framework
+# My Doctor - Accuracy Improvement Framework

 ## Executive Summary

-This document outlines a comprehensive, multi-layered accuracy improvement system for all AI-powered functions in MediTriage AI Pro.
+This document outlines a comprehensive, multi-layered accuracy improvement system for all AI-powered functions in My Doctor.
 The framework addresses accuracy, reliability, and clinical safety through validation, cross-referencing, confidence scoring, and continuous learning.

 ---